 Understanding Domestic Violence And What It Means For You

-The truth is that domestic violence and domestic abuse take on many forms, and not always obvious ones.
+The truth is that domestic abuse and intimate partner violence take on many forms, and not always obvious ones.
 When you look at someone in public, what you see is not always a clear indicator of what happens behind closed doors at home.
 If you've dealt with domestic abuse yourself, the people around you may have thought that your partner was great and didn't suspect a thing, but as soon as you got home, they would change completely.
 Domestic violence can be like that, and you must get the help you need if you find yourself in one of these situations.

 Understanding domestic violence